wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-disk-drive-replacement.md

 >
 >- Make sure that you place a replacement SSD in a slot that previously contained an SSD.
 Similarly, place a replacement HDD in a slot that previously contained an HDD.
 >
->- In the Management Portal, slots are numbered from 0 – 11.
+>- In the Management Portal, slots are numbered from 0 <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> 11.
 Therefore, if the portal shows that a disk in slot 2 has failed, on the device, look for the failed disk in the third slot from the top left.

 Drives can be removed and replaced while the system is operating.